I had three new books come out in 2018 that I can't wait for you to read:

 1. WIDE-AWAKE BEAR.
 This is the story of a bear cub who wakes up in the middle of winter and just can't fall back asleep.
 Warm and uplifting, it's the perfect story for kids -- or parents -- who struggle to fall asleep.
 And it's got adorable illustrations from Jean Kim.
-This book publishes Jan.
-2 from HarperCollins and can be pre-ordered now.

 My other recent releases are: